Louisiana vs. South Alabama NCAA Football Odds, Plays and Insights | October 2, 2021

 - Saturday's total is 4.5 points lower than the two team's combined 57.5 points per game average.

-- The 39.7 combined points per game that these two squads have allowed this season are 13.3 fewer than the 53 total in this contest.
+- This contest's total is 13.3 points above the 39.7 these two squads combine to surrender per game this season.

-- The average total in Ragin' Cajuns games this season is 58.3, 5.3 points above Saturday's total of 53.
+- Ragin' Cajuns games this season feature an average total of 58.3 points, a number 5.3 points higher than Saturday's over/under.

 Louisiana Stats and Trends